kevinfiol/LOVELY2D/README.md

 ### Usage with Sublime LSP

 [Sublime LSP](https://github.com/sublimelsp/LSP) is an implementation of the Language Server Protocol for Sublime Text.

-You can use it in conjunction with LÖVELY2D for an even better LÖVE2D development experience.
+**Note:** the [LSP-lua](https://github.com/sublimelsp/LSP-lua) package now ships with LÖVE2D support out of the box that is more intelligent than LOVELY2D thanks to the Language Server Protocol.
+You may or may not want to use LOVELY2D in conjunction with Sublime LSP for this reason.
+Nevertheless, see below if you'd like to continue:

 1. Install [Sublime LSP](https://packagecontrol.io/packages/LSP).
 2. Install [LSP-lua](https://packagecontrol.io/packages/LSP-lua)